Trump warns 'rogue regime' North Korea of grave danger

 “North Korea is a country ruled by a cult,” Trump said in a speech that was interrupted several times by applause and ended with a standing ovation.

-He stopped short, however, of repeating the derisive nickname “little Rocket Man” that he has used to describe the young North Korean leader.
+He stopped short of repeating the derisive nickname “little Rocket Man” that he has used to describe the young North Korean leader.

 Kim, for his part, has called Trump “mentally deranged”.